City officials eye new regulations for electric scooter companies

-INDIANAPOLIS, IN—City-County councilors are meeting to discuss the future for electric scooter companies in Indianapolis.
+INDIANAPOLIS, Ind. – City-county councilors are meeting to discuss the future for electric scooter companies in Indianapolis.

 The city’s public works committee is holding an open meeting to help establish a set of rules and regulations for scooter companies Bird and Lime.